USING IRONSECUREDOC

 Run the Docker Container

 After the image has been pulled, the below command should start a new container.
-We can customize the -p flag for port mapping or the --rm used to remove one or more running Docker containers from the Docker host.
+You can customize the -p flag for port mapping or the --rm used to remove one or more running Docker containers from the Docker host.

 docker container run --rm -p 8080:8080 -e IronSecureDoc_LicenseKey=<IRONSECUREDOC_LICENSE_KEY> -e ENVIRONMENT=Development -e HTTP_PORTS=8080 ironsoftwareofficial/ironsecuredoc:latest